aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/BeetleGrass.md

 - No timer

 #### Potential Item Drop
 If `data[1]` isn't present or is negative, `vectordata` is checked to see if we are going to drop an item.
 The way this is done is selecting a uniform random valid index of a `vectordata` element.
 It is valid if it's not negative.
-If it is valid, [CreateItem](../../EntityControl/Notable%20methods/CreateItem.md) is called with the following:
+If it is valid, CreateItem is called which creates an [Item](Item.md) object with the following:
 - starpos of this transform + (0.0, 0.5, 0.0)
 - itemtype of 0 (Standard item)
 - itemid of `vectordata[i].x` floored where `i` is the random index generated earlier